rdfostrich/article-jws2018-ostrich/content/abstract.md

 <!-- Need         -->
 In order to exploit this historical information in dataset analysis, we can maintain history in RDF archives.
-Existing approaches either require a lot of storage space, or they expose an insufficiently expressive or efficient interface with respect to querying demands.
+Existing approaches either require much storage space, or they expose an insufficiently expressive or efficient interface with respect to querying demands.
 <!-- Task         -->